NicolasLagaillardie/mpst_rust_github/artifact.md

 <summary>
 A simple example with mp-anon and kmc <a href="example-kmc"></a>
 </summary>

+__Need help?__: This example is implemented in `examples/basic.rs`, hence you can use the file as a reference implementation.

 1️⃣ &nbsp; First, import the necessary macros from the `Mpanon` library:

 ```rust